Best car insurance Australia – our top picks

 Pros

 • It's cheap.
-The average policy costs $992 a year, according to our research – $371 less than average.
+The average policy costs $992 a year, according to our research — $371 less than the average cost of other comprehensive policies.

-• It doesn't compromise on cover.
-It's very similar to major insurers like NRMA, Allianz and AAMI.
+• It doesn't compromise on cover, making it good value for money.
+It has similar coverage to more expensive insurers like NRMA, Allianz and AAMI, yet often remains cheaper.

 • High customer ratings.
-It scored highly in the Finder Customer Satisfaction awards (4.32/5) and on other popular review websites.
+It scored highly in the Finder Customer Satisfaction awards (4.32/5).

 Cons